 Thank you for your interest in applying for the position of Headteacher at Alverstoke Church of England Junior School.
-The Governing Board are looking forward to appointing a highly professional individual with a passion for teaching children, who will maintain and build on the high standards of education and care achieved over recent years.
+The Governing Board seeks a highly professional individual with a passion for teaching children, who will provide strategic and visionary leadership, building on our high standards of education and care while delivering a clear vision for the next few years.
 We strive always for the children to reach their full potential and to grow personally and spiritually.